-Now that the holiday party season is over, I am left with 10 extra pounds of blubber, an itchy scalp, a pasty-pimply complexion and chronic bad breath.
+Now that the holiday party season is over, I am left with 10 extra pounds of blubber, an itchy scalp, a pasty-pimply complexion and bad breath.
 There’s only one way to deal with this mess.
 Gotta return to my good food regimen.
 That means sticking to a diet created by the rock star of Chinese medicine experts.

 This is a timely topic because right now, up to half of all Americans have some type of chronic pre-existing health condition, according to a new federal government study.
 And that’s just here…our bad eating habits have been exported around the world (McDonald’s, anyone?)
-Things are so bad that even mass market retail giant Wal-Mart today announced a five-year plan to drop the prices on fresh produce and cut salt content in prepared items.

-Who is Jeffrey Yuen?
+Who is Jeffrey C. Yuen?

-So given our alarming lifestyle trends, I feel an urgency in introducing you to Jeffrey C. Yuen, an 88th generation Daoist priest from the Jade Purity Yellow Emperor Lao Zi School.
+Given our alarming lifestyle trends, I feel an urgency in introducing you to Jeffrey C. Yuen, an 88th generation Daoist priest from the Jade Purity Yellow Emperor Lao Zi School.

 Over the years, I’ve taken his classes on Chinese herbs, acupuncture, reflexology, pediatric care and other topics.
 Along the way, we’ve become buddies.
 In getting acquainted with his fascinating world, I served a term on the New York State Board for Acupuncture (2002-2007).
 These days, I see him when he drops by my house to see how I’m doing, have lunch and play with the cats.

 Even though Jeffrey is such a special person in my life, I haven’t written about him in more than 15 years.
 Back then, I did a story on Jeffrey in the New York Daily News.
-It brought him tons of unwanted phone calls from the media and folks hoping to book consultations.
+It brought him tons of unwanted phone calls from the media and folks hoping to schedule consultations.

-Learning with Jeffrey Yuen
+Learning with Jeffrey C. Yuen

 What I like about Jeffrey is that he doesn’t have a Chinese-is-superior mindset.
 This is an expert who vibes with the essential oils used in aromatherapy (a French tradition).
 He also often suggests Western vitamin supplements for me.
-And he’s the one who got me into rolfing with Cathy Allen (an American tradition).

-This elegant science involves inserting hair-thin needles into the body’s key energy points to address medical problems.
 Herbalists know about these energy channels too and reflect on them as they mix herbal formulas based on dried roots, barks, berries and flowers.

 We are what we eat